WDiscOOD: Out-of-Distribution Detection via Whitened Linear Discriminant Analysis: Related Work

 \paragraph{Model Modifications \& Training Constraints} Another branch of OOD detection methods trains the network to respond differently to ID and OOD data, by either modifying the network structure \cite{godin} or adding specialized training regularization \cite{MOS, oneDim, MCD}.
-Along with this thread, the most direct approach is to encourage the network to give distinguishable predictions for outlier data, such as uniform posterior probability \cite{outlierExposure}, lower energy \cite{energyOOD}, or confidence estimation from dedicated branch \cite{oodConf}.
-Such a training typically incurs the requirement for auxiliary OOD training set, or commonly known as Outlier Exposure (OE) \cite{outlierExposure}.
+Along these lines, the most direct approach is to encourage the network to give distinguishable predictions for outlier data, such as a uniform posterior probability \cite{outlierExposure}, lower energy \cite{energyOOD}, or confidence estimation from dedicated branch \cite{oodConf}. to do so requires an auxiliary OOD training set, commonly known as Outlier Exposure (OE) \cite{outlierExposure}.
 Several methods \cite{agnostophobia, outlierExposure} assume the availability of unknown data from outlier datasets, which can hardly cover all potention distribution shifts in the open world, and is not always feasible.
-Lee et al. \cite{ganOE} utilizes generative model, such as Generative Adversarial Networks (GAN) \cite{gan} for outlier data synthesis.
-However, generativing high fidelity image induces difficulty for optimization.
-To avoid the obstacle, VOS \cite{vos} proposes to synthesize outliers in the feature space, which can be adaptive to the ID feature geometry during training.
-Although effective, these methods require network re-training to endow the model with the ability to reject OOD data, which can be expensive and intractable especially for models trained on large-scale datasets.
+Lee et al. \cite{ganOE} utilizes generative models, such as Generative Adversarial Networks (GAN) \cite{gan} for outlier data synthesis.
+However, generating high fidelity imagery induces optimization difficulties.
+To avoid these obstacles, VOS \cite{vos} synthesize outliers in the feature space, which can adapt to the ID feature geometry during training.
+Although effective, these methods require network re-training to endow the model with the ability to reject OOD data, which can be expensive and intractable.
+Especially for models trained on large-scale datasets.
 On the other hand, our OOD scoring function design can be directly applied on any pre-trained visual model.